SaadOps/SafeSquid/README.md

 Both scripts are designed to be efficient, customizable, and user-friendly.
 They can be easily integrated into your server management practices to monitor system resources and ensure security compliance.
 Detailed instructions and examples are provided to help users get started quickly.

-For more information or to contribute, please visit the repository on GitHub.

 ---